When it comes to Key Performance Indicators (KPIs) for software development, I’m a bit hesitant to wholeheartedly endorse all of them.

 Velocity

-Velocity as a KPI refers to the speed at which features are delivered or tasks are completed.
+Velocity refers to the speed at which features are delivered or tasks are completed.
+Estimating the time for future tasks is crucial for planning and improving performance.
 You can measure velocity with cycle time, which calculates the average time it takes to complete one full development cycle or iteration.
 You can also use DORA metrics, which calculate lead time, deployment frequency, mean time to restore, and change failure rate to assess the efficiency, reliability, and overall performance of the development team.

 Before we pivoted, our first product iteration was called cyclebeat.
 See below a screenshot.